 The role of speaker intentions in implicature has been another theme of the thesis.
 It surfaced first in Chapter 2, where we saw that there is a tension in Grice's work on implicature.
 On the one hand, it is plausible to think that Grice regards what a speaker implicates as one aspect of what they mean, from which it follows that implicatures must be backed by appropriate communicative intentions of the sort Grice takes to be involved in speaker meaning.
 Yet there is no mention of speaker intentions in Grice's definition of implicature itself.
-In Chapter 3 I proposed that we could resolve this tension by making a distinction between what an utterance implicates and what a speaker implicates, where an utterance implicates that q if the Gricean conditions for implicature are met, and a speaker implicates that q.
+In Chapter 3 I proposed that we could resolve this tension by making a distinction between what an utterance implicates and what a speaker implicates, where an utterance implicates that q if they produce an utterance that implicates that q and also themselves mean that q.